Billiam/awesome-ironsworn/contributing.md

 * Descriptions should be short and meaningful
 * Maintain consistent description formatting.
 Descriptions begin with a capital letter, are a single sentence long, and should not contain a trailing full stop (.)
-* If no dedicated URL is available for the poject, add it to the "Projects without URLs list", under an appropriate parent section (that does have a link).
+* If no dedicated URL is available for the project, add it to the "Projects without URLs list", under an appropriate parent section (that does have a link).
-* Projects within in a section should be alphabetized by project name
+* Projects in a section should be alphabetized by project name
 * New categories, and improvements to existing categorization are welcome

 Thank you for your suggestions!